Tech Neck – How Technology is Affecting Your Posture

 Exercise and Physical Therapy Can Help

 Whether you are suffering from tech neck or chronic pain, physical therapy, and regular exercise can help prevent tech neck – or counteract painful symptoms.
 Ivy Rehab treats a variety of conditions that cause neck pain.
 Treatment options vary depending on your official diagnosis.
 The goal is to get to the root cause of your neck pain based on your symptoms and personal goals.
-Your physician or physical therapist can help you determine the best treatment options and show you lifestyle changes and exercises to do at home.
-Elevating your heart rate, even sweating a little, does wonders to keep your neck and back healthy.
-It sends oxygenated blood to tired muscles, helps lubricate joints and discs, and flushes out chemicals that cause inflammation and pain.
-It also helps ease the tension in the back of the neck.
+Your physician or physical therapist can help you determine the best treatment options and show you lifestyle changes and exercises to do at home to correct muscle imbalances and prevent tech neck.
+Elevating your heart rate, even sweating a little, does wonders to keep your neck, back, and upper body healthy.
+It sends oxygenated blood to tired muscles, helps lubricate facet joints and discs, and flushes out chemicals that cause inflammation and pain.
+It also helps ease the tension in the neck and shoulders in the back of the neck.

 - Whether at lunch or after work, do some form of aerobic exercise on a regular basis.
 Try an elliptical, recumbent stationary bicycle, jogging, swimming, or walking at a brisk pace – one that doesn’t cause you neck pain.

 - Get up and move every hour, even if it’s for a minute or two.
 Studies show sitting for long periods is bad for your heart and takes years off your life.

 - Yoga poses such as downward dog, cat, and cow, and bow pose for 10 minutes on an inversion table can help open your chest and take the pressure off your neck and spine.